-The organization was originally launched as Sustainable Hamilton in June 2011 by Sandi Stride with the help of a Founding Board of Directors and small team of volunteers.
+Sustainable Hamilton Burlington (SHB) was originally launched as Sustainable Hamilton in June 2011 by Sandi Stride with the help of a Founding Board of Directors and small team of volunteers.

 One of the first actions was to recruit a cross-sectoral advisory committee to gain input from sustainability experts in academia, municipal and provincial government, NGOs, and businesses large and small.
 Over the summer of 2011 this committee reviewed several sustainability measurement frameworks to provide guidance on a program that would meet the needs of organizations in the Hamilton and Burlington area, as well as one that would help address the key local environmental, social and economic issues.
 The committee decided on the Global Reporting Initiative (GRI) www.globalreporting.org, the de-facto world standard in corporate sustainability reporting for its world-wide acceptance and suitability for a wide range of organizations and sectors.
-The newly formed Sustainable Hamilton Operations Team then went to work on creating a comprehensive toolkit and other support programs.
+The newly formed volunteer team then went to work on creating a comprehensive toolkit and other support programs.
 The Sustainable Hamilton Reporting Initiative was launched in early 2012.

-Sustainable Hamilton also created the Sustainable Hamilton Experiential Learning (SHEL) program, to extend its mission of mentoring the next generation of sustainable business leaders.
+In 2013, our first annual Evening of Recognition was held at the Royal Botanical Gardens, celebrating the accomplishments of the first eight Sustainable Hamilton Reporting Partners.
+We also created the Sustainable Hamilton Experiential Learning (SHEL) program, to extend its mission of mentoring the next generation of sustainable business leaders.
 The work started with the SHEL program now continues with the new Collaborative Experiential Learning (CEL) program.

-Through its programs and many community partnerships, Sustainable Hamilton Burlington is inspiring the two city’s organizations to do well by doing good – and contributing to a positive, sustainable future for Hamilton and Burlington.
+There are currently a wide variety of businesses and other organizations participating in the Sustainable Business Initiative: committing to measuring and reporting on their triple bottom-line progress.
+Through its programs and many community partnerships, Sustainable Hamilton Burlington is inspiring the two cities organizations to do well by doing good – and contributing to a positive, sustainable future for Hamilton and Burlington.